 The corruption scandal engulfing the European Parliament widens and thickens by the day.

-Bombshell media reports, closed-door hearings, leaked confessions and defiant statements from criminal lawyers are adding new twists and turns to the increasingly convoluted story.
+Bombshell media reports, closed-door hearings, leaked confessions, plea deals and defiant statements from criminal lawyers are adding new twists and turns to the explosive and increasingly convoluted saga.

-At the very centre of the scandal lies a cash-for-favours scheme involving, according to the Belgian Federal Prosecutor's Office, "large sums of money" and "substantial gifts" paid by a country in the Persian Gulf, widely identified as Qatar, with the aim to influence the European Union's policy-making.
+At the very centre of the scandal lies a cash-for-favours scheme involving "large" sums of money and "substantial" gifts allegedly paid by Qatar and Morocco to influence decision-making inside the European Parliament.

 If you are trying to make sense of this dizzying labyrinth, Euronews offers you a handy who-is-who guide of the main characters involved in the corruption scandal, dubbed Qatargate.